 SUBMIT A CLASS PROPOSAL

-• Proposals for Spring Break/Shorts term (up to four week run length between May 1 and June 4, 2024) are closed.
+• Spring Break/Shorts Term—up to four week run length between April 30 and June 3, 2025—close Feb.
+15, 2025.

-• Proposals for Summer term (up to eight week run length between June 5 and July 30, 2024) close March 21, 2024.
+• Summer Term (up to eight week run length between June 4 and July 29, 2025) close March 20, 2025.

-• Proposals for Summer Break/Shorts term (up to four week run length between July 31 and Sept.
-3, 2024) close April 15, 2024.
+• Summer Break/Shorts Term—up to four week run length between July 30 and Sept.
+2, 2024) close April 14, 2025

-• Proposals for Fall 1 term (up to eight week run length between Sept.
-4 and Oct.
-29, 2024) close June 19, 2024.
+• Fall 1 Termup to eight week run length between Sept.
+3 and Oct.
+28, 2025—close June 18, 2025

 Guidelines for Teaching for the TLA Network

 The TLA Network seeks experienced transformative language artists to teach online classes for us.
 We currently offer 12+ classes each year, and will be expanding offerings over the future.
-We envision our online classes as one way we can support TLAers making a living and cultivating Right Livelihood – creating work of meaning that serves the community.
+We envision our online classes as one way we can support TLArtists making a living and creating work of meaning that serves the community.
 At the same time, the classes greatly serve the TLA community, which is rather dispersed, by allowing people to make community while learning about TLA.
 The TLA Network is an Equal Opportunity Employer and welcomes proposals and applications from individuals of color, LGBTQ people, people living with serious illness or disability, and others marginalized at times in our culture.

 Qualifications